Sustainable winegrowing at The Crossings

 We make sure that nothing we do now will have an effect that will detract from our land or wine in future.

 All three our vineyards are fully accredited through the Sustainable Winegrowing New Zealand programme.
-This New Zealand wine industry initiative was established in 1995 to promote best practice in activities such as water usage, energy consumption, waste management and biodiversity.
+This New Zealand wine industry initiative was introduced in 1997 to promote best practice in activities such as water usage, energy consumption, waste management and biodiversity.

 Our sustainable winegrowing practices